lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/dryout.md

 **Test Dry-Out of a Partially Saturated Medium**

+Dry-Out of a Partially Saturated Medium with comparison of Dryout Front vs Time word Vapor Pressure Lowering.
-Compares the generated contour files to old contour files known to be correct.
+Test is constructed from VV Test Suite dryout.
+This test compares the generated contour files to old contour files known to be correct.
 The saturation is tested for all times.

 Test Directory: [FEHM/fehmpytests/dryout](https://github.com/lanl/FEHM/tree/master/fehmpytests/dryout)